IanOxborrow/Sensible/README.md

 ## Communication

+To communicate to possible investors of the project, we have created a promotional video, project description and team biography, which can be found here: [Sensible Promotional Video](link)

 To communicate our understanding of the project requirements to our stakeholders we have created a Minimum Viable Product user story map here: [MVP](https://miro.com/app/board/o9J_lMgCf9M=/)

 To communicate the UI design of our application we have created some screen designs located here: [Screen Designs](https://gitlab.cecs.anu.edu.au/u6668026/sensible-techlauncher/-/tree/master/Background%20Documentation/Screen%20Designs)